nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list employees
+1. User requests to list employees.
-2. HRConnect shows a list of employees with their ids
+2. HRConnect shows a list of employees with their ids.
-3. User requests to list projects
+3. User requests to list projects.
-4. HRConnect shows a list of projects with their ids
+4. HRConnect shows a list of projects with their ids.
-5. User requests to assign a specific employee by their id to a specific project by its id
+5. User requests to assign a specific employee by their id to a specific project by its id.
-6. HRConnect assigns the employee to the project
+6. HRConnect assigns the employee to the project.

    Use case ends.